 However, an eTA can be obtained at the last minute via a smartphone.
 All you need is an internet connection.
 The email authorization often only takes a few minutes to come through.
 However, some requests can take several days to process if supporting documents are requested.

 There is no requirement to print an eTA.
 It is electronically linked to your passport or travel document.

 How long is an Electronic Travel Authorization valid for?

-An eTA can be valid for five years, or until your passport or travel document expires.
+An eTA is valid for five years or until your passport or travel document expires, whichever comes first.

 There is no limit on the number of entries to Canada, as long as the eTA is valid.